The following are some frequently asked questions about admission to BMCC. If you have any additional questions, please contact BMCC Admissions.

-BMCC will send you a letter or email regarding your acceptance.
+BMCC will send you an email and letter regarding your acceptance.
 After you receive your acceptance letter from BMCC, please follow the steps on the New Student Checklist to complete your enrollment.

 How do I register for classes?

-After you are accepted, have submitted all required documents and completed your CUNY Assessment Test, you will be invited to attend a new student orientation where you will meet with an Academic Advisor and receive assistance with degree choice, course selection and registering for classes which will be through your CUNYfirst account.
+After you are accepted and have submitted all required documents, you will be invited to attend a new student orientation where you will meet with an Academic Advisor and receive assistance with degree choice, course selection and registering for classes which will be through your CUNYfirst account.

 How may I apply for ASAP?

 Applying to ASAP is simple . . .